tmonks/100-days-of-code/log.md

 ## Day 90: November 29, Friday
 D90 #100DaysOfCode #freeCodeCamp
 Completed the URL Shortener project.
 Only 2 more to go on this certification!
 Also completed the 3kyu calculator kata on Codewars that I started the other day.
 It's such a good feeling to see those tests pass😁

+## Day 91: November 30, Saturday
+D91 #100DaysOfCode
+Worked on my Scratch project for Hour of Code.
+It's a super-simple Pong-style game, but my kids will sit and play it, seemingly indefinitely, just to get a higher score.
+So that's a good sign😁.

+## Day 92, December 1, Sunday
+D92 #100DaysOfCode
+Completed a really fun maze "path finder" kata on Codewars.
+Worked on my Hour of Code project some more - changed it to a farm theme and added some fun sound effects.
+Also added sound and finished my Pong game in Python.